 - 1. The employer normal cost as a percentage of pay will decrease to the level of the newest tier as members with service under the old tiers declines and is replaced by new tier members (approximately, 7.0% for the State and 6.0% for Teachers), - 2.
-The amortization payment as a percentage of pay will increase through fiscal year 2024 as annual payments begin for each of the staggered bases established in connection with the 2017 and 2020 experience studies after which they will remain level through fiscal year 2036, - 3.
-The unfunded actuarial accrued liability will be fully amortized after 20 years for State and 20 years for Teachers from fiscal year 2023 with single equivalent periods for all current amortization layers of 15.9 and 17.7 years for state and teachers respectively, and - 4.
+The amortization payment as a percentage of pay remain level from fiscal year 2026 through 2036, - 3.
+The unfunded actuarial accrued liability will be fully amortized within 20 years from fiscal year 2026 with single equivalent periods for all current amortization layers of 12.2 and 13.5 years for state and teachers respectively, and - 4.
 In the absence of benefit improvements, the funded ratio should increase over time, until it reaches 100%.